Hezbollah Claims Suicide Drone Attack On Israeli Military Site

 Date

-(MENAFN- IANS) Beirut, Aug 30 (IANS) Hezbollah has claimed that it had launched a suicide drone attack on the headquarters of the 210th Golan Division of the Israeli army, achieving a "direct" hit.
+BEIRUT, Aug 30 (NNN-NNA) – Hezbollah claimed yesterday afternoon, it launched a suicide drone attack on the headquarters of the 210th Golan Division of the Israeli army, achieving a“direct” hit.

-"In response to the enemy's attacks and assassinations that targeted the Bekaa and Masnaa regions, our fighters attacked with squadrons of suicide drones the headquarters of the 210th Golan Division in the Nafah barracks, northern Israel, hitting targets accurately," the Shiite group stated on Thursday evening.
+“In response to the enemy's attacks and assassinations that targeted the Bekaa and Masnaa regions, our fighters attacked with squadrons of suicide drones, the headquarters of the 210th Golan Division in the Nafah barracks, northern Israel, hitting targets accurately,” the Shiite group stated.

-Hezbollah added in separate statements that its fighters also attacked the Israeli sites of Ruwaisat al-Alam and Al-Samaqa, as well as the barracks of Zar'it and Dovev, Xinhua news agency reported.
+Hezbollah added in separate statements that, its fighters also attacked the Israeli sites of Ruwaisat al-Alam and Al-Samaqa, as well as, the barracks of Zar'it and Dovev.

-Meanwhile, Lebanese military sources told Xinhua that Israeli drones and warplanes on Thursday launched nine raids on four Lebanese border towns and villages, destroying nine homes and damaging about 20 others.
+Meanwhile, Lebanese military sources said that, Israeli drones and warplanes, yesterday launched nine raids on four Lebanese border towns and villages, destroying nine homes and damaging about 20 others.– NNN-NNA

-Tensions along the Lebanon-Israel border escalated on October 8, 2023, following a barrage of rockets launched by the Lebanese armed group Hezbollah toward Israel in solidarity with Hamas' attack on Israel the day before.
-Israel then retaliated by firing heavy artillery toward southeastern Lebanon.

 Legal Disclaimer: